videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 VideoSDK enables you to embed the video calling feature into your Angular 2 application in minutes.

 In this quickstart, we are going to explore group calling feature of Video SDK.
-We will go through step by step guide of integrating video calling with Angular JS Video SDK.
+We will go through step by step guide of integrating video calling with Angular 2 Video SDK.

 This guide will get you running with the VideoSDK video & audio calling in minutes.